esteban-riv/projectargus/README.md

 ### Data Structure

-For run machine learning part of the project first data mus be downloaded from the next link:
+For run machine learning part of the project first data must be downloaded from the next link:

 LINK TO DATA